abdout/nmbd/src/components/notifications/readme.md

    - When a user completes onboarding (or any other event), an event is emitted (e.g. `onboarding:submitted`).
 2. **Notification Service:**
    - Listens for events and creates notification objects.
-   - Sends notifications to the appropriate channels (in-app, WhatsApp, etc.).
+   - Sends notifications to the appropriate channels (in-app, Telegram, WhatsApp, etc.).
 3. **In-App Notifications:**
    - Stored in the database and fetched for display in the UI (e.g. notification list, sidebar icon).
 4. **External Channels:**
-   - The service can send notifications via WhatsApp, email, etc., using pluggable channel modules.
+   - **Telegram (Primary):** Free, reliable and feature-rich API for sending notifications to admins
+   - **WhatsApp (Secondary):** Alternative option for critical notifications (requires paid API)
 5. **Sidebar Indicator:**
    - The sidebar icon component checks for unread notifications and displays a badge if there are new ones.